 It is important to remember that a production environment is not static; it evolves as the product matures.
-New tools may be introduced into the area, inspection ports may be installed in minienvironments, or extra support structures might be installed in the process tool.
+New tools may be introduced into the area, inspection ports may be installed in minienvironments, or extra support structures installed in the process tool.
 These types of changes perturb the environment and affect the balance of an ionizer.

-A balanced ionizer is fundamental to maintaining highyield production.
 A poorly balanced ionizer results in increased contamination levels and ESD damage.
-The importance of a properly balanced ionizer in high technology manufacturing processes where changes in the environment degrade ionizer balance means it is critical to develop an ionizer maintenance program that measures and adjusts the balance of the ionizer at the target.
+A balanced ionizer is fundamental to maintaining high-yield production.
+The importance of a properly balanced ionizer in high technology manufacturing processes where changes in the environment degrade ionizer balance means it is critical to developing an ionizer maintenance program that measures and adjusts the balance of the ionizer at the target.
 This will ensure proper balance no matter how accurately the ionizer controls its internal balance.

-© 2020 Simco-Ion All rights reserved TN-002-V2 - 11/20
+© 2021 Simco-Ion, Technology All rights reserved TN-002-V3 - 10/21